Efficient View Planning Guided by Previous-Session Reconstruction for Repeated Plant Monitoring: Experiments

-\textbf{View Space Configuration.} The view planning simulator in~\cite{pan2024tro} assumes a tabletop setting with a hemispherical view space of 32 views.
-In real production settings, the feasible view space can change dynamically due to robot reachability and occlusions.
-We therefore additionally evaluate a more flexible spherical view space of 63 views.
-These views are evenly distributed around the target object by solving the Tammes problem~\citep{lai2023iterated}.
-Conceptually, this is aligned with multi-elevation, multi-view capture setups seen in recent plant-phenotyping systems~\cite{adebola2025growsplat}, without attempting to replicate any specific hardware.
-Fig.~\ref{fig_view_config} illustrates both configurations.
+The view-planning simulator~\cite{pan2024tro} assumes an object-centric tabletop setting with a hemispherical view space of 32 candidate camera positions.
+To better reflect variability in feasible viewpoints while remaining in a controlled benchmark, we additionally evaluate a spherical view space of 63 candidate positions.
+For both configurations, candidate positions are distributed as uniformly as possible around the target by solving the Tammes problem~\citep{lai2023iterated}.
+Fig.~\ref{fig_view_config} illustrates the hemispherical~(32) and spherical~(63) configurations.

-\textbf{Baseline and Evaluation.} We compare against the best-performing NBV method, GMC~\cite{pan2023cviu}, and the combined method MA-SCVP~\cite{pan2024tro}, both reported in~\cite{pan2024tro}.
-GMC is an NBV-based approach that iteratively selects the most informative next view for data collection, while MA-SCVP uses learned priors in its network for set-covering view planning.
-Following~\cite{pan2024tro}, we report three metrics: (i) the number of views required to complete the reconstruction, (ii) the visible surface coverage, defined as the ratio of reconstructed points to all visible points from the entire view space, and (iii) the movement cost, measured as the accumulated Euclidean path length connecting all selected views.